SEC Implements Dodd-Frank Act Executive Compensation Clawbacks: What It Could Mean for Your Business

 Bottom Line

 The Dodd-Frank Act executive compensation clawback final rule is intended to align organizations’ executive compensation more closely with actual financial performance.
-While this may mean that your company must rethink its incentive compensation policies, preparing for the impending policy changes ahead of the upcoming deadlines will ensure that you remain compliant with SEC guidelines — and ultimately mitigate financial risk for your organization.
+While this may mean that your company must rethink its incentive compensation policies, preparing for the impending policy changes and regulatory compliance ahead of the upcoming deadlines will ensure that you meet SEC guidelines — and ultimately mitigate financial risk for your organization.

 Contact our financial statement audit experts to learn more about the Dodd-Frank executive compensation clawback rules or to explore other ways to take control of your business operations and your organization’s future.